SFDO-Tooling/CumulusCI/docs/github_actions.rst

 Using the JWT flow for authentication is the recommended approach when running CumulusCI in a non-interactive environment for continuous integration with an existing org.

-First, you need a Connected app that is configured with a certificate in the "Use digital signatures" setting in its OAuth settings.
+First, you need a Connected App that is configured with a certificate in the "Use digital signatures" setting in its OAuth settings.
 You can follow the Salesforce DX Developer Guide to get this set up:

 * `Create a private key and self-signed certificate <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm>`_
-* `Create a Connected app <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_connected_app.htm>`_
+* `Create a Connected App <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_connected_app.htm>`_

-Once the connected app has been created, you can configure CumulusCI to use this connected app to login to a persistent org by setting the following environment variables.
+Once the Connected App has been created, you can configure CumulusCI to use this Connected App to login to a persistent org by setting the following environment variables.

 * ``CUMULUSCI_KEYCHAIN_CLASS``
 * ``CUMULUSCI_ORG_orgName``